 Brief communication technology-based service, e.g. virtual check-in, by a physician or other qualified health care professional who can report evaluation and management services, provided to an established patient, not originating from a related E/M service provided within the previous 7 days nor leading to an E/M service or procedure within the next 24 hours or soonest available appointment; 5-10 minutes of medical discussion.

-Also note that CMS has designated the above mentioned HCPCS Level II codes, in addition to G2010 and G2012 as “sometimes therapy” services.
-This means that the PT, OT or speech therapist must include the appropriate GO, GP, or GN therapy modifier on claims for these services.
+CMS has designated the above-mentioned HCPCS Level II codes, in addition to G2010 and G2012 as “sometimes therapy” services.
+This means that the appropriate GP modifier along with CR should be used on the CMS-1500 claim form for these services.
 The same also applies to some new CPT codes that CMS will pay for.
 CMS has designated telephone assessment and management service (CPT codes 98966, 98967 and 98968) as “sometimes therapy” services for PT, OT and Speech, which count towards the annual therapy dollar threshold.
-This means that the PT, OT or speech therapist must include the appropriate GP, GO, or GN therapy modifier respectively on claims for these services.
+The appropriate GP or GO therapy modifiers must be respectively included on the CMS-1500 claim form for these services.

 Understandably, these payments fall way short of rates that are common with outpatient services, but this is a step in the right direction for PT, OT and Speech.